johnawm/vulner-box/TRENDNet/TEW-820AP/01/README.md

 Start frimware through QEMU system or other methods (real device)

 1. Use the default username and password to login web.
-2. Execute the poc script POC_for_formNewSchedule.py script as follows:
+2. Execute the poc script POC_for_formNewSchedule.py as follows:

 ```bash
 python3 POC_for_formNewSchedule.py 192.168.1.1